Analysis | Fox News’s opinion hosts are once again getting a lot of non-prime airtime

 There’s an organization called the Internet Archive, which, among other things, indexes cable news programming and makes it available to researchers.
 One ongoing analysis is performed by the Stanford Cable TV News Analyzer, which uses facial recognition technology to see how often people appear on cable news.
 That analysis allows us to evaluate an otherwise tricky question: How pervasive is Fox News’s opinion programming — its prime-time hosts, for example — in the rest of its coverage?

-By searching for appearances of those hosts each day between 4 a.m. (after the prime-time shows are re-run overnight) and 5 p.m. (before Bret Baier’s news show begins), we get a sense for how frequently those opinion hosts appear on the network outside of their actual shows.
+By searching for appearances of those hosts each day between 4 a.m. (after the prime-time shows are rerun overnight) and 5 p.m. (before Bret Baier’s news show begins), we get a sense for how frequently those opinion hosts appear on the network outside of their actual shows.

 Before the Trump administration, the Fox prime-time lineup included veteran hosts Bill O’Reilly and Greta Van Susteren, both of whom left the network (for very different reasons) over a span of a few months in 2016 and 2017.
 O’Reilly got more non-prime-time coverage than did Van Susteren, with the two appearing on-air for a combined 790 minutes in 2015 and 506 minutes in 2016.